 The power tubes should be all but quiet when they are tapped.
 If crackling or hissing changes with the tapping, you have probably found the problem.
-To confirm a noisy power tube: Amp must be turned off and disconnected from the power source before any servicing is attempted.
-Remove the suspected tube from its socket.
-Reconnect to the power source and turn the amp back on.
+To confirm a noisy power tube, merely put the amplifier on Standby, remove it from its socket and turn it back on.
 It will cause no damage to run the amplifier briefly with one power tube missing.
 You may notice a slight background hum, however, as the push-pull becomes unbalanced.
 Whenever you are trying to diagnose a suspect tube, keep your other hand on the POWER and STANDBY switches ready to shut them off instantly in the unlikely case you provoke a major short.